trcodeers/propacity/README.md

 </br>
 4. Browser local storage to persist data

+<h3>Responsive</h3>
+This app is responsive across all the device's screen.

 <h3> How it works </h3>

 Initially displays a button to create the note, a search bar, and a message for no notes available.